b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 When the argument being made relies upon the argument being true.
 This can be difficult to identify sometimes because its not always obvious, but always focus on what assumptions an argument is making, and sometimes you’ll find the conclusion hiding there.

 Made up example:
-> _"When I pray to know the BoM is true, then the spirit will gives me a good feeling which confirms to me the book is true."_
+> _"When I pray to know the BoM is true, then the spirit will give me a good feeling which confirms to me the book is true."_

 How do you know what you are feeling is a 'spirit' of God making you feel that way, and not just a conditioned feeling, or meditative peace, or any number of other sources that give you the nice feeling?